 As stated in the Faculty of Information's Grade Interpretation Guidelines, "work that is not well written and grammatically correct will not generally be considered eligible for a grade in the A range, regardless of its quality in other respects."
-With this in mind, please make use of the writing support provided to graduate students by the SGS Graduate Centre for Academic Communication.
-The services are designed to target the needs of both native and non-native speakers and all programs are free.
-Please consult the current SGS Workshops Schedule for more information.
+With this in mind, please make use of the writing support provided to

 The Faculty of Information Learning Hub can support your learning in this course in a range of ways.
 They offer programs, workshops, and services to support your learning, as well as a physical place - on the 4th floor of Bissell - for gathering, seeking help, finding resources, studying, creative making, relaxing, playing and collaborating.
-Below is a partial list of their services:
+Additionally, they provide an Virtual Learning Hub that provides resources and sign ups for services and events.
+Below are an abbreviated list of our services:

 Cite it Right: All incoming students must complete the Cite it Right online workshop and quiz within the month of September.
 Cite it Right, with its focus on academic integrity, was designed to familiarize students with the University's Code of Behaviour on Academic Matters and, more generally, help them build confidence as they work with sources.
-Both the workshop and quiz are located in the Virtual Learning Hub.
+Both the workshop and guiz are located in the Virtual Learning Hub.
 Please note that the Dean's Office monitors the completion of these modules, as well as quiz scores.